 We recognise that visiting a busy outdoor attraction can be challenging so we have introduced measures to help ensure you have a stress-free and fun day at the zoo.

 We have developed a visual guide which has been designed to walk you through the zoo before you visit so you are aware of what sights and sounds to expect and you can plan your visit accordingly.
 Email us now to request this.

 We permit visitors with a JAM card, Autism Alert Card or National Autism Card to be fast tracked to the top of the admission queue during busy periods.
 Please enter the Visitor Centre through the Zoovenir Shop entrance and ask a staff member to assist you with fast track entry.
 You may also wish to call the zoo on 028 9077 6277 to identify typical less busy times for entering the zoo.

 We hold several events throughout the year catered for visitors with accessibility requirements, such as Quiet Hours and Sensory Day.
-All zoo events are on hold due to the COVID-19 pandemic.

 If you need information or have feedback on the zoo’s accessibility, please contact us by calling 028 9077 6277 or email firstname.lastname@example.org